scyfris/cognitive_rpg/obsidian/Scripts/Pilot (Chapter 1)/Scene 4.md

 **Alex:** *It looks like Dr. Chen and Sera are about to go into a full-blown shouting match.
 Well... mostly Dr. Chen is shouting.
 Sera... doesn't really shout.
 In fact, now that I think about it, her voice is softer than her personality.*

 **Sera:** But it's consistent with the data.
 This is a breakthrough.
-Why won't you publish instead of trying to find some ridiculous excuse for the data not being right?
+Why won't you publish instead of trying to find an excuse for the data not being right?

 **Dr. Chen:** Because we can't reproduce the data!
 We've run the experiment multiple times over, and we can't get the data to reproduce!
 If we publish this data with such far-fetched implications, and other researchers can't reproduce the data, our reputation's ruined.